-From special gatherings to heart-to-heart chats, common areas are the social hub of your Senior Living community.
-Here are three common area trends that will make an impression:
+From special gatherings to heart-to-heart chats, common areas are the social hub of Senior Living communities.
+Here are three Senior Living furniture trends for common areas that will make an impression:

-Your residents, their families and your staff want peace of mind that everyone is doing what they can to keep each other safe.
-Support safety initiatives throughout your building by including furniture in common spaces that is easy-to-clean.
+Residents, families and staff want peace of mind knowing that everyone is doing what they can to keep each other safe.
+Support safety initiatives throughout your building by including furniture in common spaces that are easy-to-clean.

 Chairs with removable seat decking, like the Kellex Everhart Lounge Chair, maximize cleanability and support a long lifespan for the furniture.
 All of our collections come standard with moisture-barrier seat decking, which resists moisture and spills.

 Add furniture selections to your common spaces that are made with easy-to-clean materials like vinyls, crypton fabrics and hard surface arms.
 We partner with fabric manufacturers that keep the cleaning demands of senior housing and Healthcare top of mind, and our wide selection of on-trend fabrics is designed to resist stains and clean up easily.

 Consider flexible amenities that provide beautiful and adaptable spaces.
 Investing in seating that offers the ability to reconfigure to the demands of the space is critical in common areas.
 Furniture such as the Maxwell Thomas® Bartlesville Collection offer a modular design that allows configuration into any space while looking sleek and seamless.

 In a multi-purpose room or common area, consider adding furniture that offers flexible storage as well.
 The Kenner Hydration Station, for example, offers a stylish beverage station that features water resistant tops as well as adjustable drawers and shelves, providing additional storage for any space.